-The fund seeks the highest level of income consistent with preservation of capital over time by investing primarily in investment-grade bonds.
+The fund seeks the highest level of income consistent with preservation of capital over time by investing primarily in marketable debt securities.

 Invests at least 80% of the total assets in income-producing investment-grade debt securities that possess what we believe have favorable total return (income plus changes in principal characteristics).
-There are no maturity restrictions, and we can purchase long-term bonds, but the portfolio’s weighted average maturity is expected to stay in a range from four to 15 years.
+There are no maturity restrictions, so the fund can purchase long-term bonds.

 Investors who seek an attractive level of income and are willing to accept the risk of a declining share price when interest rates rise.
 Appropriate for both regular and tax-deferred accounts, such as IRAs.

 Click on the risk/reward spectrum below to view the funds in that category